What are System Apps?

 - Hexnode app becomes non-removable– Adding the Hexnode app in the /system/app folder prevents the users from removing it from the device.

-- Device Restart– A device restart can be initiated from the Hexnode MDM console.
+- Device Restart– A device restart can be initiated from the Hexnode UEM console.

-- Power off– The device can be remotely turned off via the Hexnode MDM portal.
+- Power off– The device can be remotely turned off via the Hexnode UEM portal.

 - Lost mode– For enhanced device security in case the device is lost or stolen, lost mode can be enabled thus locking down the device, making it functionless.
 ROM configured Android devices boots up in lost mode to ensure security.